 I bring to my teaching many years experience as a shiatsu and bodywork practitioner and my deep love of silence and meditation.
 I regularly take time out to retreat.
 I spend time each year on Deep Rest Meditation retreats with friend and spiritual teacher Jaya Ashmore.
 Jaya offers an amazing depth of support and meditating with her is a profound resource.

-I live in Harberton, close to Totnes with my partner and teenage daughter.
+I live in Harberton, close to Totnes, with my daughter, Amber.
 I love poetry, art, playing piano and cello, my family and friends, time alone in nature, the Himalayas, helping others.